nansencenter/DA-tutorials/notebooks/scripts/T7 - Monte-Carlo & ensembles.md

 # show_answer('estimate cross')
 ```

+### What about linearisation?

+We began this tutorial mentioning that M-C can improve on the TLM
+for propagating the errors of the state distribution.
+This is intuitive,
+and the use of the moments of the forecast distribution into the KF equations suggests itself.
+But we have not tied this back into the discussion of linearisation.
+More specifically, what can we say about the way non-linearity is handled by the EnKF?
+As it turns out, the EnKF is doing linear least-squares regression
+(this was recognized from very early on, ref Anderson)
+therefore one can reference the Gauss-Markov theorem to make certain BLUE claims.
+Meanwhile, from the perspective of FD, it has been popular to say that the ensemble methods
+compute an **"average"** linear model somewhat.
+This was formalized by Raanes, and could have made an earlier paper much shorter
+(chain rule applies for LLS regression).
+It is important to note that this derivation of the ensemble linearisation
+shows that errors (from different members) cancel out,
+and shows exactly the linearisation converges to,
+both of which are not present in any derivation starting with Taylor-series expansions.
+A similar result was recognized by Stordal (2016).

 ## Summary

 Parametric assumptions (e.g. assuming Gaussianity) can be useful in approximating distributions.
 Sample covariance estimates can be expressed and computed in a vectorized form.